Craigs Road to the New Zealand Open

 Craigs support amateur golfers

-New Zealand’s top top three amateur male and female players have once again received scholarship donations from Craigs to help in their journeys on the world stage.
+In 2025 three top New Zealand amateur players received scholarship donations from Craigs to help in their journeys on the world stage.

-Cooper Moore, Josh Bai, and Robby Turnbull as well as this year’s Queen Sirikit Cup team, will all receive scholarship donations into their player trust accounts.
-These scholarships will assist with expenses such as travel, and coaching, easing the financial pressures typically faced by amateur golfers.
+Cooper Moore, Josh Bai, and Robby Turnbull as well as 2025 Queen Sirikit Cup team, all received scholarship donations into their player trust accounts.
+These scholarships assisted with expenses such as travel, and coaching, easing the financial pressures typically faced by amateur golfers.